 posters and 7mm for magazines) away from the edges.

-Please do not create the bleed as a white area, but extend your background into the area of bleed.
+Please do not create the bleed as a white area, but extend your colours to the edge of the file.
 This ensures a regular printed edge during cutting.

-To prevent any of your writings and important information like logos etc. from being cut off, these should be placed at least 3mm (5mm for posters and 7mm for magazines) away from all edges.
+To prevent text and other important elements such as logos from being lopped off, these items should be placed at least 3mm away from the edges (5mm for posters and 7mm for brochures).

 Arrangement of pages

-If you want to be sure that your files are in the correct orientation, order our print file verification for a small fee.
-Starting at the “Silver” level we will check the direction and the arrangement of your pages for you.
+If you want to make sure that your pages are arranged and orientated correctly, order our artwork checking service for a small fee.
+From the “Silver” level, it includes checking of the order and orientation of your pages.